Uruguay

 Capital gains

-Capital gains obtained by individuals (residents or non-residents) upon disposal of shares/quotas in Uruguayan CIT payers are subject to individual taxation at a 12% rate (IRPF or IRNR, respectively).
-From 1 January 2014, the exemption of capital gains derived from the disposal of bearer shares was eliminated.
-Thus, since 2014, bearer title transfers are subject to an effective capital gains tax rate of 2.4% on the transfer price (12% applied to a notional 20% of the transfer price or 20% of market value of the titles transferred if there is no price).
-The same tax treatment already applies to capital gains derived from the disposal of nominative shares.
-The aforementioned tax rate of IRNR amounts to 7.5% on the transfer price when the transferor is resident, domiciled, or located in LNTJs (25% applied to a notional 30% of the transfer price or 30% of market value of the titles transferred if there is no price).
+Capital gains obtained by individuals (resident or non-resident) upon disposal of shares/quotas in Uruguayan CIT payers are subject to individual taxation at a 12% rate (IRPF or IRNR, respectively).The transfers of titles issued by Uruguayan entities are subject to an effective capital gains tax rate of 2.4% on the transfer price (12% applied to a notional 20% of the transfer price or 20% of market value of the titles transferred if there is no price).
+The effective rate is of 7.5% when the transferor is resident, domiciled, or located in LNTJs (25% applied to a notional 30% of the transfer price or 30% of market value of the titles transferred if there is no price).

-Income derived from the transfer of shares or participations in entities from LNTJs whose assets located in Uruguay exceed 50% of their total investments is deemed to be Uruguayan sourced (thus taxable) for individual income tax purposes.
+Income derived from the transfer of shares or participations in entities from LNTJs whose assets located in Uruguay exceed 50% of their total investments is deemed to be Uruguayan sourced (thus taxable) for tax purposes.

 Dividend income